Picewell Forbes: Career

-Forbes was elected to represent South Andros in the 2007 general election when the PLP won, with Forbes earning the highest margin of the vote of any candidate.
+Forbes was elected to represent Mangrove Cay and South Andros in the 2007 general election when the PLP won, with Forbes earning the highest margin of the vote of any candidate.

 Forbes received some negative media attention when he mistakenly caused a mistrial in the 2009 John Travolta extortion case by passing on an unverified rumour of the result.
 Forbes apologised, thus no charges were pressed.

 Then PLP PM Perry Christie appointed Forbes the Bahamas High Commissioner to the CARICOM secretariat in Georgetown, Guyana in 2012.
 He worked remotely from Nassau.

 Forbes was one of four PLP candidates to win or retain their seat in the 2017 general election.

-On 1 March 2021, Forbes announced in the House that he would not seek reelection in the 2021 general election and would resign from politics.
+On 1 March 2021, Forbes announced in the House that he would not seek re-election in the 2021 general election and would resign from politics.
 There was speculation he was persuaded to stand down for Monique Pindling, but these claims were denied and the nomination ultimately went to Leon Lundy.

 In July 2021, Forbes was sworn in as a Justice of the Peace by Chief Magistrate Joyann Ferguson-Pratt.